 Adam Grant, Ph.D.

-Prof. Grant was profiled in The New York Times Magazine cover story, “Is giving the secret to getting ahead?”
-He was tenured at Wharton while still in his twenties, and he has received the Excellence in Teaching Award for every class that he has taught.
+Grant was profiled in The New York Times Magazine cover story, “Is giving the secret to getting ahead?”
+He was tenured at Wharton while still in his twenties, and has received the Excellence in Teaching Award for every class that he has taught.
 He is the founder and host of the Authors@Wharton speaker series, and co-director of Wharton People Analytics.
-He curates the Next Big Idea Club along with Susan Cain, Malcolm Gladwell, and Dan Pink, handpicking two new books each quarter for subscribers and donating 100% of profits to provide books for children in under-resourced communities.
-He is also the cofounder of Givitas, a knowledge collaboration platform that makes it easy to give and receive help in five minutes a day, and an angel investor in startups in HR and culture, technology, and consumer products.
-He and his wife Allison have a children’s picture book on generosity, The Gift Inside the Box, coming out in the fall of 2019.
+He curates the “Next Big Idea Club” along with Susan Cain (FAN ’13), Malcolm Gladwell, and Dan Pink (FAN’18 and ’22), handpicking two new books each quarter for subscribers and donating 100% of profits to provide books for children in under-resourced communities.
+He and his wife Allison have published a children’s picture book on generosity, The Gift Inside the Box.
+Grant is also the cofounder of Givitas, a knowledge collaboration platform that makes it easy to give and receive help in 5 minutes a day, and an angel investor in startups in HR and culture, technology, and consumer products.